Contrast-Security-OSS/infrastructure-hire-project/project3/README.md

 # Tasks

+1. Stand up the the Terraform managed RDS infrastructure (see `terraform/envs/production/README.md`
+1. Load data file located in `mysql/FIXME` into RDS
 1. FIXME

 ### Senior Candidates (or anyone looking to have some more fun!)
-For a senior candidate we'd like to explore more into your Kubernetes knowledge.
+For a senior candidate we'd like to explore more into your FIXME

 1. FIXME